-The mission of the MIT libraries is to create and sustain an intuitive, trusted information environment that enables learning and the advancement of knowledge at MIT.
-We are committed to developing innovative services, strategies, and systems that promote discovery, preserve knowledge, and improve worldwide scholarly communication.
-We empower MIT through knowledge.
+The mission of the MIT Libraries is to create and sustain an evolving information environment that advances learning, research, and innovation at MIT.
+We are committed to excellence in services, strategies, and systems that promote discovery, preserve knowledge, and improve worldwide scholarly communication.

 - MIT Libraries calendar of events.
 Also, subscribe to our RSS feeds to keep up with what’s happening at the MIT Libraries.